grafana/grafana/docs/sources/panels-visualizations/visualizations/state-timeline/index.md

 ### Page size (enable pagination)

-When you have a lot of data, you can paginate the results.
-With paginated results to make them easier to read.
-When you paginate results, the x-axis remains static, but the y-axis dynamically changes to align with the visible data:
+The **Page size** option lets you paginate the state timeline visualization to limit how many series are visible at once.
+This is useful when you have a lot of data.
+With paginated results, the x-axis remains static, but the y-axis dynamically changes to align with the visible data:

 {{< video-embed src="/media/docs/grafana/panels-visualizations/screen-recording-grafana-11-2-state-timeline-pagination-dark.mp4" >}}